-EnLink Midstream invests substantial human and financial resources in efforts to ensure our systems’ integrity and the safety of our employees and the general public.
+EnLink Midstream invests substantial human and financial capital in efforts to ensure our systems’ integrity and, by extension, the safety of both our employees and the general public.
 We feel the best emergency response system begins with prevention and continuous monitoring.
-However, in the event of an emergency, we implement defined and tested response plans.
+However, in the event of an emergency, we implement well-defined and proven response plans.

-What do EnLink Midstream’s emergency response plans cover for natural gas and liquids pipelines?
+What do EnLink’s emergency response plans cover for natural gas and liquids pipelines?

-The plans outline the steps to be taken in the event of a fire, rupture, major leak, or other serious incident/accident occurring at or near one of our facilities.
-The plans are developed to prepare our employees, contractors, and local emergency response personnel to handle emergency situations involving our facilities and to protect the public.
+Our plans outline the steps to be taken in the event of a fire, rupture, major leak, or any other serious incident occurring at or near one of our facilities.
+These plans have been developed both to support our employees, contractors, and local emergency response personnel in their handling of emergency situations involving our facilities and to protect the public.

 What does EnLink Midstream do in response to a pipeline emergency?

-- Assembling a team of experts from various areas of our company to address the emergency
+- Assembling a team of experts from various divisions of our company to address the emergency.

-Once all safety issues are addressed, the plan examines:
+Once all safety issues have been addressed, the plans also call for:

-- Any property damage resulting from the incident/accident
+- The examination of any property damage resulting from the incident.

-- How to preserve the integrity of the site, while working closely with local, state, and federal agencies to determine the cause of the incident/accident and appropriate remedial measures
+- Close collaboration with local, state, and federal agencies to determine the cause of the incident and take appropriate remedial measures.

 Emergency Response for Public Officials

-As part of our comprehensive safety program, we communicate with the communities along our pipelines about safety.
+As part of our comprehensive safety program, we communicate safety information to the communities adjacent to our pipelines.
 Our means of communication include public awareness meetings, call-before-you-dig programs, and clear and visible pipeline markers.

 Emergency Response for Emergency Responders

-EnLink works closely with emergency response personnel to develop response plans in the event of an incident/accident occurring at or near one of our pipelines or facilities.
-The response plans are designed to prepare our employees to handle emergency situations involving our facilities.
-Communication and cooperation with local organizations are key components of the emergency response plans.
-EnLink’s field locations regularly hold meetings with emergency responders to educate them on our operations.
+EnLink works closely with emergency response personnel to develop response plans in the event of an incident occurring at or near one of our pipelines or facilities.
+These response plans are designed to prepare our employees to handle emergency situations involving our facilities.
+Communication and cooperation with local organizations are key components of these emergency response plans.
+To that end, EnLink’s field locations regularly hold meetings with emergency responders to educate them on our operations.

 In the event of a suspected emergency:

-Establish isolation zones that are based upon measurements from combustible gas indicator instruments.
-Odor or lack of odor is not a sufficient way to establish safe zones.
+- Establish isolation zones based only on measurements from combustible gas indicator instruments.
+Odor or lack of odor is not sufficient for the establishment of safe zones.

-Immediately make the operator aware of the situation.
-Check the posted right of way or station signs to find out what company operates the pipeline and how to contact the operator.
+- Immediately make the operator aware of the situation.
+Check the posted right-of-way or station signs to find out which company operates the pipeline and how to contact the operator.

-Let designated personnel operate the valves to cut off the fuel supply.
+- Only allow designated personnel to operate the valves to shut off the escaping product.
 Do not operate the valves yourself.

-EnLink expects all contractors to follow guidelines to promote safety while working with the company.
-In addition to complying with applicable law, our Environment, Health and Safety Manual outlines the requirements that contractors must follow to work for EnLink.
-The manual is provided to contractors prior the start of a project, and these policies are required to be followed during the course of work.
+EnLink expects all contractors to follow its guidelines to promote safety.
+In addition to complying with all applicable laws and regulations, our Environment, Health and Safety Manual outlines the requirements that contractors must follow to work for EnLink.
+The manual is provided to contractors prior to the start of a project, and these policies are enforced during the course of all contract work.

-IN THE EVENT OF AN EMERGENCY, IMMEDIATELY CALL 911 AND NOTIFY ENLINK MIDSTREAM
+IN THE EVENT OF AN EMERGENCY, IMMEDIATELY CALL 911 AND NOTIFY ENLINK.